igraph/python-igraph/doc/source/tutorial.rst

 Another way to make use of |igraph| is to import all its objects and methods into the main Python namespace (so you do not have to type the namespace-qualification every time).
-This is fine as long as none of your own objects and methods do not conflict with the ones provided by |igraph|:
+This is fine as long as your own objects and methods do not conflict with the ones provided by |igraph|:

 >>> from igraph import *